💖 Mother’s Day Sale • Buy 2, Get 1 FREE

 • RhinoKey: Can play a sound through Find My / Find Hub; dB not stated.

-Why it matters: This is one of the most important features as it's what allows you to exactly locate your item(s).
-With Spotminders, loudness is documented; RhinoKey doesn’t publish a level, making it uncertain that you'll find what you're looking for.
+This is one of the most important features as it's what allows you to exactly locate your item(s).
+With Spotminders, loudness is documented at 85dB, which is roughly the same as using a vacuum cleaner in a silent room.

 Warranty and Returns